sakamotojin/Deepavali/README.md

-#Wish To Multiple Freinds Using Python
+#Send Mesages To Multiple Friends Using Python

+Good For Ocassions Like Diwali , New Year etc

-Send Deepavali Messages to multi friends at once using this python program
+Send Deepavali Messages to multiple friends at once using this python program

 Install fbchat lib in linux by using